 Automated tests can benefit your development team.
 Make sure your team has dedicated some of their time to laying the strategy framework.
 Consider your team, your project scope, your project size, and test coverage when building out your implementation strategy.

 Unsure whether you’re on the right track?
 Reach out to our team today for a free consultation on your current standing.
 We’ll set up end-to-end tests to test your application and website in simulated browser environments.
-We’ll also set up automated Google SEO and website performance tests in your CI/CD using Lighthouse.
+We can also set up automated Google SEO and website performance tests in your CI/CD using Lighthouse.